 Best PS5 RPGs

 Role-playing games have stood the test of time and are continually some of the most popular on the market.
-There aren't a ton of RPGs designed for PS5 at the moment, but the few that are are well worth your time.
+Unfortunately, there aren't a ton of RPGs designed for PS5 at the moment, but the few that are are well worth your time.
 And if that isn't enough for you, the PS4 has a huge back catalog of RPGs to peruse.

 Originally developed by FromSoftware, Demon's Souls was the 2009 precursor to Dark Souls, which would go on to jumpstart an entire genre of Souls-likes.
 Set in the Kingdom of Boletaria, players embark on a journey to defeat King Allant, who has awakened an ancient evil and its demon army.
 As you can expect, the combat in Demon's Souls is extremely challenging, and there are no difficulty settings to turn it down.
-You "git gud" or you die trying.
-Over and over and over.
+You "git gud," or you die trying.
+Over, and over, and over.

 Assassin's Creed Valhalla

-Starting out as an action/adventure stealth series, Assassin's Creed has morphed into a full-blown RPG with recent entries like Origins and Odyssey.
+Starting as an action/adventure stealth series, Assassin's Creed has morphed into a full-blown RPG with recent entries like Origins and Odyssey.
 Its latest mainline game, Assassin's Creed Valhalla, doubles down even further and lets players live out their Viking fantasies in England during the Dark Ages.
 With constant strife ravaging Norway, our hero sets sail for the shores of England, but its current king and citizens are none too kind to these foreigners.

 The Nioh Collection